VisLab/EEG-Clean-Tools/README.md

   globaltrend
 * Modified the resampling step to allow an option low pass filter to remove downsampling artifacts just below Nyquist frequency.

+Version 0.50 Released
+* Made several cleanup modifications to ready for release.